craddis1/CosmoWAP/README.md

 ## Features

 CosmoWAPs aim is to provide self-consistent modelling for the linear bispectrum and power spectrum.
-It contains redshift space expressions for the 3D Fourier (multipoles and full LOS dependent expressions) *power spectrum* (with multi-tracer capabilites) as well as the *bispectrum* (with Sccoccimarro spherical harmonic multipoles), including terms from:
+It contains redshift space expressions for the 3D Fourier (multipoles and full LOS dependent expressions) *power spectrum* (with multi-tracer capabilities) as well as the *bispectrum* (with Sccoccimarro spherical harmonic multipoles), including terms from:

 - Wide separation (WS) effects (i.e. wide angle and radial redshift contributions) up to second order in the WS expansion
 - Local Relativistic (GR) effects (including projection and dynamical effects) up to $\left(\frac{\mathcal{H}}{k}\right)^2$